osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 Can run on Linu on bare-metal Intel based hardware or Nitro-based EC2 instance like i3.metal.
 ...

 If you want to hear more about what it took to enhance OSv to make it **boot in 5ms** on Firecracker, please read remaining part of this article.
 In the next paragraph I will describe the implementation strategy I arrived at.
 In the following three paragraphs I will focus on what I had to change in relevant areas - ....
-Finally I will describe epology
+Finally I will describe what the outcome of this exercise is and what possible things we could improve and benefit from in future are.

 ## Implementation Strategy